lsst-sqre/sqr-026/index.rst

 Storing data quality metrics
 ============================

-Metric values computed by pipeline tasks and collected by `lsst.verify` will be uploaded to the Prompt QC database through a REST API.
+Metric values computed by pipeline tasks and collected by `lsst.verify` will be uploaded to the Prompt QC DB through a REST API.

 Publishing data quality metrics to the OCS
 ==========================================